ircdocs/modern-irc/index.md

 # Acknowledgements

-Most of this document draws from the original [RFC1459](https://tools.ietf.org/html/rfc1459) and [RFC2812](https://tools.ietf.org/html/rfc2812) specifications.
+This document draws from the original [RFC1459](https://tools.ietf.org/html/rfc1459) and [RFC2812](https://tools.ietf.org/html/rfc2812) IRC protocol specifications.

-Parts of this document come from the "IRC RPL_ISUPPORT Numeric Definition" Internet Draft authored by L. Hardy, E. Brocklesby, and K. Mitchell.
+Parts of this document come from the "IRC `RPL_ISUPPORT` Numeric Definition" Internet Draft authored by L. Hardy, E. Brocklesby, and K. Mitchell.
 Parts of this document come from the "IRC Client Capabilities Extension" Internet Draft authored by K. Mitchell, P. Lorier, L. Hardy, and P. Kucharski.
 Parts of this document come from the IRCv3 Working Group specifications.